activist-org/activist/README.md

 ### Types

-`Act` and `Learn` are the two types of an event on activist, with coloration being used to easily delineate the level of participation for a particular event (🔴 red is for act and 🔵 blue is for learn).
+`Act` and `Learn` are the two types of an event on activist, with coloration being used to easily delineate the level of participation for a particular event (🔴 red is for action and 🔵 blue is for learn).

 <a id="formats"></a>